 Active Medicine Programme Manager

 Marlize is the Active Medicine Programme Manager at Get Berkshire Active.
 She is a qualified Biokineticist (HPCSA registered), Sports Rehabilitator and Trainer (BASRaT registered), and professional member of the British Association of Sport and Exercise Sciences (BASES).
-Having worked in a variety of health and sport settings as part of multi-professional teams and in various roles, she has been appointed co-director of the Perinatal Physical Activity Research Group (PPARG) which designs, conducts, and communicates research focusing on physical activity during the preconception, pregnancy, and the postnatal periods.
-Outside of work she's a keen advocate of fitness and is passionate about strength training for the female population.
+Outside of this role, she is an academic, co-director of the Perinatal Physical Activity Research Group (PPARG) at Canterbury Christ Church University and CEO of The Active Pregnancy Foundation.
+Marlize has also been appointed to the UK Chief Medical Officers' Physical Activity Guidelines Expert Committee as a Specialist Member.
+She is a keen advocate of women's health and is passionate about highlighting the benefits of strength training for the female population.